DoktorSAS/VanillasTS/README.md

 set min_distance_to_hit 10 // Min distance in meters to hit a shot set low_barrier 1 // 1 for low barriers and 0 for now lower barriers
-set kills_for_last 5 // Kills needed to be at last, with 0 player will be set instant to last
+set kills_for_last 5 // Kills needed to be at last, with 0 player will be set instant to last set ground_hit 0 // 1 to enable trickshot on ground, 0 to disable trickshot on ground

 ```